-In this guide, we will show you four different methods to install OTA updates on your rooted Pixel.
+In this guide, we will show you five different methods to install OTA updates on your rooted Pixel.
 The seventh iteration of the devices from the Silicon Valley giant has just made its way, with the likes of second generation Tensor chipset, Face Unlock, and a few camera goodies [such as Unblur] taking way all the limelight.
 For the tech enthusiast though, gaining administrative privileges by rooting the device via Magisk is usually at the top of their priority queue.

-While rooting is still a fairly easy process [the only difference being you will have to patch and flash init_boot rather than boot], however, the major issue arises when your device gets an update.
+While rooting is still a fairly easy process [the only difference is that you will have to patch and flash init_boot rather than boot], however, the major issue arises when your device gets an update.
 In such cases, you wouldn’t be able to directly install the OTA update onto your rooted Pixel, rather there are some under-the-hood changes that you need to carry out first.
 And in this guide, we will make you aware of just that.
 So without further ado, let’s get started.

 How to Install OTA Updates on Rooted Pixel